 Check the preliminary assessment roll to see if your lot is included in the Natural Gas HSAD.
 Approximately 90% of City lots will be included in the HSAD.

 When you get natural gas will depend on where you live.
 The first stage of the distribution system will be built in the most densely populated areas.
 View a construction map here.
 Enstar will be hooking customers up as they build the line.
 The goal is to build the entire trunk line in 2013 and the entire distribution system during the 2013 and 2014 construction seasons.

 Enstar will contact homeowners as they are building the line to see if you are interested in hooking up.
-They will have pubic meetings in January 2013 to answer more questions or you can email firstname.lastname@example.org, call 1-855-889-7575/ 907-435-0635 or drop by the Homer office at 345 Sterling Highway Suite 104.
+The first homes in Homer are scheduled to have gas flowing in September 2013.
+Call 907-435-0635 or drop by the Homer office at 345 Sterling Highway Suite 104 with more question.

 Is there financing to help convert my home to natural gas?

 You may be able to get financing from a bank for conversion.
 Contact your local bank for eligibility, terms and conditions.
 Other programs worth looking into are the Alaska Housing Finance Corporation Weatherization and Home Energy Rebate programs.
 These programs help with energy efficiency upgrades and can be used to offset the cost of a new boiler or other upgrades in equipment, though they are not specially designed to cover conversion costs.
 If you do participate, make sure you tell the energy rater that you will be converting your home to natural gas when he or she does the original rating.
 USDA rural development has a home improvement loan program for low income individuals and a grant program for low income seniors that can help pay for conversion and hook up costs.
 Visit the USAD website here.

 Can I plumb my own home for natural gas?